-Based on the Section 251 budget summary for 2018/2019, the total expenditure on adoption services is £308,902,924.2 This comprises staff and overhead costs associated with adoption, including the costs of social workers recruiting and assessing prospective adopters, supporting existing prospective adopters, and costs related to post-adoption support services.
+Based on the Section 251 budget summary for 2018/2019 and uprated, the total expenditure on adoption services is £339,999,033 up from £308,902,924 in 2018..
+This comprises staff and overhead costs associated with adoption, including the costs of social workers recruiting and assessing prospective adopters, supporting existing prospective adopters, and costs related to post-adoption support services.
 Support services can include: financial support; services to enable discussion groups for adoptive children/parents and birth parents or guardians; contact and mediation assistance; therapeutic services; counselling, advice and information.
 Provision of adoption support is based on assessed needs.
 Financial payments are made depending on the needs of the child and are means-tested.
-Expenditure on care placements for children with a placement order and waiting to be adopted is excluded, as are any direct social work costs for adopted children.2
+Expenditure on care placements for children with a placement order and waiting to be adopted is excluded, as are any direct social work costs for adopted children.